4 minute read

 • Click the “List Tools” button.

-The Tools panel should display the READ-ONLY NiFi tools the server supports (e.g., list_processors, get_nifi_version, create_process_group).
+The Tools panel should display the READ-ONLY NiFi tools the server supports (e.g., list_processors, get_nifi_version, get_processor_details).
 Later we will take a look at the WRITE NiFi tools.

 Running Your First Test (get_nifi_version)

-Testing the version is the best “smoke test” because it doesn’t require complex JSON arguments and confirms the NiFi API connection is alive.
+Testing the version is the best “smoke test” because it doesn’t require any arguments and confirms the NiFi API connection is alive.

 • Select the Tool: Click on get_nifi_version from the tool list on the left.